- Best all-around: The SwagDrone 210-UP

 Its ability to quickly stop the drone lets you save it when you accidentally fly it out of range or crash hard on objects.
 It also packs a locator alarm that helps you find the drone easily.

-3 flight modes (Primary/Mid-Level/High-Level) gives you flexibility when flying and it’s also beginner-friendly.
+3 flight modes (Primary/Mid-Level/High-Level) give you flexibility when flying and it’s also beginner-friendly.

 Record & Rewatch your Flight.
 It allows you to sync the real-time video feed to a compatible smart device.